kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 Sets the size of cache that stores parsed SSL certificate objects.

-The cache helps reduce memory consumption of SSL context per connection.
-Increase the value if you have huge amount of certificates.
+The cache avoids duplicate copies of parsed SSL certificate objects among connections.
+It can help reduce memory consumption of SSL context per connection.
+Recommend a value larger than the number of certificates in use.

 _**default:**_ is 1000.